celestinolopes/celestinolopes/README.md

 - 🔭 I’m currently working on Mobile and Web Apps
-- 🌱 I’m currently learning Dart & Flutter :sunglasses
+- :blue_book: I’m currently learning Dart & Flutter :sunglasses
 - 👯 I’m looking to collaborate on creative ideas
 - 💬 Ask me about series, filme and games
 - 📫 How to reach me: celestino.lopes@muzoltek.com